-- The individual with autism’s rights and dignity come first.
-The CAS and AC will encourage an appropriate level of independence for the individual with autism.
+- The individual student or client’s rights and dignity come first.
+Members will encourage an appropriate level of independence for the students and/or clients.

-- The CAS and AC will provide the most appropriate treatment or care for the individual.
+- Members will provide the most appropriate treatment or care for the individual.

-- The CAS and AC will maintain the confidentiality and privacy of the individual entrusted to their care, as further defined by legal and professional standards.
+- Members will maintain the confidentiality and privacy of the individual entrusted to their care, as further defined by legal and professional standards.

-- A CAS and AC will apply the principles of Primum non nocere, which means, “First, do no harm.”
-A CAS and AC will not provide any type of therapy or treatment outside the scope of their training and licensure.
+- Members will apply the principles of Primum non nocere, which means, “First, do no harm.”
+Crisis Intervention Specialists will not provide any type of therapy, treatment, or strategy outside the scope of their training and licensure.

-- The CAS and AC will respect the autonomy of the individual in allowing an appropriate level of self-determination.
-Individuals with special needs shall have the right to participate in decisions regarding their treatment and care.
+- Members will respect the autonomy of the individual in allowing an appropriate level of self-determination.
+Individual clients and/or students shall have the right to participate in decisions regarding their treatment and care.

 - Any treatment or therapy will be based on best practice for the individual’s particular needs.

-- A CAS and AC will not engage in any type of harassment or abuse of an individual.
+- Members will not engage in any type of harassment or abuse of an individual.
 Any observed or suspicion of harassment or abuse will be reported to appropriate authorities.

-- A CAS and AC strive to educate others in their community regarding the appropriate care and treatment for individuals with autism.
+- Members strive to educate others in their community regarding the most appropriate strategies for special needs.

-- A CAS and AC share best practices with other professionals in order to increase the standard of care for all.
+- Members share best practices with other professionals in order to increase the standard of care for all.

-- A CAS and AC does not permit the mistreatment of any individual with special needs.
+- Members does not permit the mistreatment of any individual student and/or client.
 Any observed mistreatment is reported to appropriate supervisors and/or authorities.

-- CAS and AC will advocate for the inclusion of individuals with autism in the community.
+- Members will advocate for the inclusion of individuals with special needs in the community.
 Inclusion in an educational or treatment setting will be considered in the least restrictive setting possible for the particular individual’s needs.

-- CAS and AC stay current in their training and knowledge of autism, in order to provide the best possible care and treatment.
+- Members stay current in their training and knowledge, in order to provide the best possible care and treatment.

-- A CAS and AC will notify IBCCES if they observe any violation of the Code of Ethics.
+- Members will notify IBCCES if they observe any violation of the Code of Ethics.